icinganalysis/icinganalysis.github.io/content/ffs.md

 ## Introduction

 Studies have correlated icing conditions to ice shapes and their effects.
-Here, we will test some of them using the 3665 experimental ice shapes in the IceVal database [^1].
+Here, we will test one using the 3332 experimental ice shapes cases in the IceVal database [^1] without ice protection.

-The studies had well-planned series of test conditions.
+The studies had well-planned series of test conditions for their objectives.
-So, when we use all 3332 IceVal experimental shapes from tests woth diverse objectives, things can get messy.
+However, when we use all 3332 IceVal experimental shapes from tests with diverse objectives, things can get messy.

-However, we will see that the final results are surprisingly good.
+We will see that the final results are surprisingly good.

 ## NASA/CR-2005-213852 [^3]

 NASA/CR-2005-213852 "Evaluation and Validation of the Messinger Freezing Fraction" has been reviewed previously in
 [Conclusions of the Ice Shapes and Their Effects thread]({filename}Conclusions%20of%20the%20Ice%20Shapes%20and%20Their%20Effects%20Thread.md).